Harmonious Group Choreography with Trajectory-Controllable Diffusion: Methodology

-After extracting trajectories from the DBN, we introduce TCDiff to generate dancer movements characterized by non-overlapping steps and enhanced grip, in accordance with the provided trajectories.
-TCDiff consists of a Fusion Projection, a Multi-Dancer Transformer, and linear layers for input and output.
-To ensure non-overlapping movements, we leverage disjoint trajectories obtained from the DBN for conditional denoising.
-To mitigate foot-slide, we present the Footwork Adaptor within the Multi-Dancer Transformer to adjust foot movements based on trajectory information, thereby reducing foot-slide occurrences.
+After extracting disjoint trajectories from the DTN module, we introduce a Trajectory-Specialist Diffusion (TSDiff) to generate dancer movements characterized by non-overlapping steps and enhanced grip, in accordance with the provided trajectories.
+TSDiff consists of a Fusion Projection, a multi-dancer transformer, and simple linear layers for input and output.
+To ensure non-overlapping movements, we leverage the disjoint trajectories for conditional denoising.
+To mitigate foot-slide, we present a footwork adaptor within the multi-dancer transformer to adjust foot movements based on trajectory information, thereby reducing foot-slide occurrences.
 To fully exploit the known trajectory feature, we refrain from introducing noise to the provided positional information $\widehat{\boldsymbol{p}}$, opting instead for conditional motion denoising.
-Sinec the linear layers are simple single linear networks, the Fusion Projection and Multi-Dancer Transformer modules are described as follow.
+Since the linear layers are simple single linear networks, the Fusion Projection and Multi-Dancer Transformer modules are as follows:

-\textbf{Fusion Projection} we propose is a simple yet effective solution that tackles dancer ambiguity challenges via its unique feature processing.
-Fusion Projection can be composed of a simple MLP structure, which achieves group feature extraction by converting individual-agent information into a group-agent format, as shown in Figure \ref{fig:fp}.
-Relevant evidence is provided in Section \ref{sec:fpab}.
+\textbf{Fusion Projection (FP). } We propose a simple yet effective solution that tackles dancer ambiguity challenges via its unique feature processing, as shown in Figure~\ref{fig:fp}.
+The primary rationale behind the FP module is that high-dimensional inputs can capture more distinctive features.
+By increasing the dimensionality of input features through stacking, we construct high-dimensional input nodes for an expanded MLP, effectively reducing ambiguity among dancers.
+Relevant evidence is provided in the ablation study.

-\textbf{Multi-Dancer Transformer} initially utilizes a Decoder block\cite{edge} to generate raw motion, which is then refined by our Footwork Adaptor to obtain adapted motion.
-We divide the human body representation into upper and lower parts, and by replacing the raw motion with the lower part of the adapted motion, we obtain the corrected footwork result.
-To be more specific, given frame-level music information $\mathcal{M}=\{\boldsymbol{m}_i\}_i^L$, the diffusion final time step $T$, and the offset of the given trajectory $\mathcal{V}=\{\boldsymbol{v}_i\}_i^L$ (e.g., velocity) as conditions, we first utilize the Decoder Block module $D(\cdot)$ from \cite{edge} for feature processing to derive raw motion $\boldsymbol{\widehat{r}}$:
+\textbf{Multi-Dancer Transformer} employs an initial decoder block $D(\cdot)$ \cite{edge} to generate raw motion, which is subsequently refined by our Footwork Adaptor to achieve realistic foot placement.
+To be more specific, given frame-level music information $\mathcal{M}=\{\boldsymbol{m}_i\}_i^L$, the diffusion final time step $T$, and the offset of the given trajectory $\mathcal{V}=\{\boldsymbol{v}_i\}_i^L$ (e.g., velocity) as conditions, we first utilize $D(\cdot)$ for feature processing to derive raw motion $\boldsymbol{\widehat{r}}$:

 Subsequently, we propose \textit{\textbf{Footwork Adaptor}} module $FA(\cdot)$ for correction to obtain the adapted motion $\boldsymbol{\widehat{a}}$.